Indian tycoon Adani hit by more losses, calls for probe

-NEW DELHI (AP) — Losses for the troubled Adani Group, India’s second-largest conglomerate, deepened on Friday as shares in its flagship company tumbled another 25%, extending over a week of declines that have wiped out tens of billions of dollars in market value.
+NEW DELHI (AP) — Trading in shares in troubled Adani Enterprises gyrated Friday as the flagship company of India’s second-largest conglomerate tumbled 30% and then rebounded after more than a week of heavy losses that have cost it tens of billions of dollars in market value.

-The debacle, which led Adani Enterprises, the group’s flagship company, to cancel a share offering meant to raise $2.5 billion, has drawn calls for regulators to investigate after a U.S. short-selling firm, Hindenburg Research, issued a report claiming the group engages in market manipulation and other fraudulent practices.
+The debacle, which led Adani to cancel a share offering meant to raise $2.5 billion, has drawn calls for regulators to investigate after a U.S. short-selling firm, Hindenburg Research, issued a report claiming the group engages in market manipulation and other fraudulent practices.
 Adani denies the allegations.

 Opposition lawmakers blocked Parliament proceedings for a second day Friday, chanting slogans and demanding a probe into the business dealings of coal tycoon Gautam Adani, who is said to enjoy close ties with Prime Minister Narendra Modi.

-The government has remained silent.
+“We have no connection″ with the Adani controversy, Parliamentary Affairs Minister Pralhad Joshi told reporters outside Parliament in what is being described as the first government reaction.

 A Finance Ministry spokesperson told The Associated Press there were no plans for any comment.
-Amit Malviya, the governing Bharatiya Janata Party’s information and technology chief, said in a television interview that the opposition was using Adani’s crisis to target the Modi government and that “regulators are looking into” what happened.
+Amit Malviya, the governing Bharatiya Janata Party’s information and technology chief, said in a television interview that the opposition was using Adani’s crisis to target the Modi government over a private company’s shares and their market movements.
+“Regulators are looking into” what happened, he said.

-India’s market regulator, the Securities and Exchange Board of India, also has not commented.
-The Economic Times newspaper reported, citing unnamed sources, that the agency had asked stock exchanges to check for any unusual activity in Adani stocks.
+The market watchdog, the Securities and Exchange Board of India, has not commented.
+The Economic Times newspaper reported, citing unnamed SEBI sources, that it had asked stock exchanges to check for any unusual activity in Adani stocks.

-Shares in Adani Enterprises fell as much as 30%, to 1,017 rupees ($12) Friday before recovering to trade about 15% lower.
-The company’s share price has plunged by about 66% since Hindenburg released its report last week, when it stood at 3,436 rupees ($41).
+Shares in Adani Enterprises fell as much as 30%, to 1,017 rupees ($12) Friday before recovering to trade 1.9% higher.
+The company’s share price has plunged more than 50% since Hindenburg released its report last week, when it stood at 3,436 rupees ($41).
 Stock in six other Adani-listed companies were down 5% to 10% on Friday.

+So far there has been no indication that the company’s woes might threaten the wider financial sector in India.
+Its equities market is large enough to sustain the fallout at this moment, said Brian Freitas, a New Zealand-based analyst with Periscope Analytics who has researched the Adani Group.

+“Adani stock forms a small part of the equities market and investor concerns right now are restricted to the company, not the whole system or market itself,” Freitas said.
+India’s Nifty and Sensex indexes were both higher on Friday.

 Adani, who made a vast fortune mining coal and trading before expanding into construction, power generation, manufacturing and media, was Asia’s richest man and the world’s third wealthiest before the troubles began with Hindenburg’s report.